Zaeem2001/SpotifyMusicPlayer/README.md

   imagination get the best of me and now I have a board that can also let you choose the playlist, control the volume, and display all this information.
 A lite version of this project could be a simple remote that allows for a simpler control.

+### Visit https://zaeem2001.github.io/projects/spotifyplayer.html to see my project in action!